abereghici/remix-themes/README.md

 > the correct action name to the `ThemeProvider` component.
 Make sure to use
 > absolute path when using nested routing.

-This route it's used to store the preferred theme in the session storage when the user changes it.
+This route is used to store the preferred theme in the session storage when the user changes it.

 ```ts